 Heller Lecture Series in Computational Neuroscience

 In 2002, Morven and Michael Heller from London, a generous and philanthropic family, decided to donate an annual sum of 15,000 pound to establish at the ICNC a high profile series of lectures entitled "The Heller Lecture Series in Computational Neuroscience".
+This series of lectures continues today at the Edmond and Lily Safra Center for Brain Sciences (ELSC).
 The primary aim of this unique lecture series is to acquaint the interested public with the most recent excitement in brain research.
-Each year, four word-renown researchers visit the Hebrew University for a week long where they deliver two talks, one for the general public and the other more technical at the weekly seminar of the ICNC.
+Each year, four leading researchers visit the Hebrew University for a week and deliver two talks, a lecture for the general public as well as a technical presentation at the weekly ELSC seminar.

-The Hebrew University, and in particular ELSC and ICNC, are indebted to the Hellers for their vision and generosity and for making us all aware of our miraculous brain.
+The Hebrew University, and in particular ELSC, are indebted to the Hellers for their vision and generosity and for helping all of us to be aware of the miracle that is our brain.